-follow-up of cancer patients.
+Positron emission tomography (PET) with F-fluorodeoxyglucose (FDG) represents functional imaging modality which is used in initial staging, therapy evaluation, restaging and follow-up of cancer patients.
 Combined with computed tomography (CT) in the same device, PET-CT represents hybrid imaging which evaluates both, functional metabolic parameters assessing disease activity in loco-regional and distant tumor sites and their morphological characteristics.
-Another important characteristic of FDG PET-CT imaging is its standard procedure of assessing the whole body, i.e., from head to thighs, with a possibility to discover distant lesions together with loco-regional status evaluation, which could suggest its superiority compared to CT and particularly magnetic resonance imaging (MRI).
+Another important characteristic of FDG PET-CT imaging is its standard procedure of assessing the whole body, i.e. from head to thighs, with possibility to discover distant lesions together with loco-regional status evaluation, which could suggests its superiority compared to computed tomography and particularly magnetic resonance imaging (MRI).
 Furthermore, it was shown that certain FDG PET-CT parameters could have potential role as predictive biomarkers in endometrial carcinoma and uterine sarcoma patients [8, 9].
 However, current guidelines recommend conventional imaging methods (CIM), that is CT and/or MRI, as imaging modalities of choice in suspected recurrent uterine cancer, with PET-CT being considered only in selected cases [10].
 With increase in number of studies regarding the use of diagnostic imaging methods in oncological patients, it was shown that the data obtained by FDG PET-CT could be beneficial in management of these patients.
-However, information with regard to the role of FGD PET-CT in gynecological malignancies are still relatively limited, with no agreement in FDG PET diagnostic accuracy in comparison to CIM among recent studies when it comes to women with uterine neoplasms, and further investigations are needed to precisely determine the validity and usefulness of these methods [11].
+However, information with regard to role of FGD PET-CT in gynecological malignancies are still relatively limited, with no agreement in FDG PET diagnostic accuracy in comparison to CIM among recent studies when it comes to women with uterine neoplasms, and further investigations are needed to precisely determine the validity and usefulness of these methods [11].

-Based on the previously mentioned, primary aim of our research was FDG PET-CT role evaluation in women who underwent treatment for uterine cancer, with the assessment of its diagnostic performances.
+Based on the above mentioned, primary aim of our research was evaluation of FDG PET-CT role in women who underwent treatment for uterine cancer, with assessment of its diagnostic performances.
 Additional goals were to compare performances of FDG PET-CT to morphological imaging methods - CT and MRI, and to determine their potential prognostic role in these patients.